starnowski/posjsonhelper/text/README.md

     }
 ```

+Component has also constructor to which developer can pass [the cast operator](#cast-operator-and-text-search-configuration)

 ### Text ranking with ts_rank and ts_rank_cd

 PostgreSQL provides ranking functions that allow ordering search results based on the relevance of a match between a document and a search query.